OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/about/index.md

 ![](assets/help.png){ height=24px }

-While working with OpenOlat you cannot only dispose of this manual but also use OpenOlat's  context-sensitive Help.
+While working with OpenOlat, you cannot only dispose of this manual but also use OpenOlat's  context-sensitive Help.
 This Help feature explains the options you have regarding OpenOlat's configuration--right where you are at that particular moment, by opening the relevant location in this manual.
 You will